 So it's worth checking the location of the your final destination in the city before you book tickets.

-Most trains to København/Copenhagen travel beyond København H station to call at Norreport.
+Many trains to København/Copenhagen travel beyond København H station to call at Norreport.

 (2) Those trains which call at Norreport also terminate or call at Østerport Station - the closest station to the statue of The Little Mermaid.